esper-io/console_docs/docs/provisioning-template/createtemplate.md

 #### What are Extra Settings for Android?

-Enable JSON setting when On, lets you input a vaild JSON code.
+Enabling JSON settings when ON, lets you input vaild JSON code.

 ```
 {